MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Mainnet/MOR Rewards Staking Mainnet Contract Guide.md

 Click “**Write**” and confirm the transaction.

 > [!IMPORTANT]
-> **Double check the correctness of the Date to the Timestamp convertion as the operation is irreversible.**
+> **Double check the correctness of the Date & Time to the Timestamp convertion as the operation is irreversible.**
+>
+> **To calculate your Power multiplier use this [chart](https://github.com/MorpheusAIs/MRC/blob/main/IN%20PROGRESS/MRC42.md#example-chart-of-power-factors-over-time).
+Power Factor starts to grow after six months of staking and reach its maximum of 10.7x if rewards staked for six years.**
 >
 > **You will not be able to withdraw MOR rewards until the end of the staking period.**
 >